PopulusMedia/external-telemedicine-docs/README.md

 If Populus sends you patients to receive medical treatment, you would pass the `master_id` and `engagement_id` only.

-If Populus **does not** send you patients for medical treatment, but you present ads on your platform that are provided by Populus via the popcorn library, you would pass the `visit_id` only.
+If Populus **does not** send you patients for medical treatment, but you present ads on your platform that are provided by Populus via the Populus Media library, you would pass the `visit_id` only.

-If Populus sends you patients for medical treatment, **and** you also present ads on your platform that are provided by Populus via the popcorn library, you would pass all three IDs: `master_id`, `engagement_id` and `visit_id`.
+If Populus sends you patients for medical treatment, **and** you also present ads on your platform that are provided by Populus via the Populus Media library, you would pass all three IDs: `master_id`, `engagement_id` and `visit_id`.

 ## Stages